Raike

 Raike is a village and Union council of Phalia Tehsil, Mandi Bahauddin District, Punjab, Pakistan.

 Overview

 Geography

-It is located with an altitude of 205 metres above from sea level Location of Dhaul Ranjha - Falling Rain Genomics and lies about 8 km in west of Phalia on the Gujrat-Phalia Road.
-The nearest police station is Phalia Police Station, which is in Phalia city.
+It is located at an altitude of 205 metres above sea level and lies about 8 km west of Phalia on the Gujrat-Phalia Road.
+The nearest police station is Phalia Police Station, which is in Phalia.

 Education

-There is a Government-run Primary and Middle schools for both boys and girls.
-Also there are private schools as well.
-The literacy rate is increasing sharply.
+There are government-run Primary and Middle schools for both boys and girls.
+Also, there are private schools as well.
+The literacy rate is increasing sharply: